fralken/sbt-swagger-codegen/README.md

 ## Compatibility

 This code generator is designed specifically for Swagger Spec Version 2.0.
 Moreover, it relies on [Play!
-Framework](http://www.playframework.com/) 2.6 for Json marshalling/unmarshalling, server- and client-side code.
+Framework](http://www.playframework.com/) 2.7 for Json marshalling/unmarshalling, server- and client-side code.

 ## Install

+First clone this project and `publishLocal` it.

 Enable it inside your `project\plugins.sbt` like this:

-`addSbtPlugin("eu.unicredit" % "sbt-swagger-codegen" % "0.0.11")`
+`addSbtPlugin("eu.unicredit" % "sbt-swagger-codegen" % "0.0.12-SNAPSHOT")`

 Enable it in your `build.sbt` like this: